AqwamCreates/DataPredict-Neural/docs/Tutorials/UnderstandingFunctionBlocksDynamicComputationalGraphsAndAutomaticManualDifferentiation.md

 ## Function Blocks

-Functional blocks are the very core of this library.
+Function blocks are the very core of this library.
 They enable us to do automatic-manual differentiation so that we don't have to manually carry out the partial derivatives of any functions.

 These two functions are the most important parts of the function blocks: